Most people arriving Belgium will stuff everything that looks good in their mouth.

 - CALORIE COUNT: 300-350 kcal per 100g

-Problem is: I’m really more of a wine person and all my life beer had been just… beer.
+Coming from a wine-loving country like Portugal, I’m really more of a wine person and all my life beer had been just… beer.
 And all of a sudden I’m in Brussels entering Delirium bar, with 250+ different beers, each one with its own particular glass “to improve its flavour”.
 Overwhelming to say the least.

 Looking at the huge list of belgian, international, artisan, Christmas and fruity beers, I had no idea what I was doing.
 I was not alone: the american girl next to me just said the waiter: give me whatever.
 I didn’t crack under the pressure and used the highly reliable criterion of the most appealing name to order my beer.
 The one with a name of mediocre drag queen won: Chimay Triple.

 My experience on Moeder Lambic was far better.
 First of all, it was MUCH less crowded.
 The atmosphere was more relaxing, not drunky studenty and the waiters actually took some time describing some of the beers which I found really helpful.
 Highly recommend this one.
 I ended up choosing a Christmas beer: Adelardus Brune, which I re-ordered (!).
 Please note this is HUGE: re-ordering a beer has not happened in my life since college.
 This one was beerlicious!
 Just for you to know, re-ordering a beer probably happens once every two years in my life.